mhtranvn/Getting-and-Cleaning-Data/codebook.md

        </ul>
 </li>
 <li><em>66 other variables</em>: average value by subject and activity of mean and standard deviation of featured measurements. <br>
-Each variable is in the partern: tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ,
+Each variable is in the partern with 3 components: <br>
+1) tBodyAcc-XYZ,
+tGravityAcc-XYZ,
+tBodyAccJerk-XYZ,
+tBodyGyro-XYZ,